-Note: RIA firm data courtesy of Meridian-IQ and includes both SEC and state-registered investment advisory firms that are based in Connecticut as of March 2013 and May 2014.
+Note: RIA firm data courtesy of Meridian-IQ and includes both SEC and state-registered investment advisory firms that are based in Connecticut as of July 2016.
 Population and geographic data is courtesy of the United States Census Bureau as of the 2010 Census.

 Connecticut Investment Advisor Registration Process

 - RIAs must submit the Connecticut Investment Advisory Registrant’s Certificate.

 - Licensing Requirements: Series 65, Series 66 and Series 7 combined, or CFP, CFA, CIC, ChFC, PFS.

 - Each investment advisor representative must submit the form U-4 and ADV Part 2B.

 - Payment of all State of Connecticut registration filing fees

 - FINRA Entitlement paperwork

 - In order to file a registered investment adviser application with the state of Connecticut, one must first apply to the Financial Industry Regulatory Authority (FINRA) for an account (Entitlement) to their WebCRD/IARD on-line system (the web application for the registration of RIA’s and their representatives).
 While RIA’s are in no way regulated or supervised by FINRA, the state of Connecticut uses FINRA’s WebCRD/IARD system to process applications.